Your Horoscope This Week: May 25 To 31

 This week, Leo, Saturn is in its first full week in Aries, activating your travel, truth, and expansion sector — and you’re craving more.
 Not just more experiences, but more meaning.
 You’re not interested in staying stuck in a loop; you’re ready to reimagine your future with fresh eyes and bold decisions.
 Think about the philosophies, courses, or adventures calling your name.
 The next two years are about constructing a life that stretches you (in a good way).
 Say yes to what aligns, even if it terrifies you a little.

-Then, Mercury enters Gemini on the 25th and the new moon follows on the 26th, activating your sector of friendship, technology, and vision.
+Then, Mercury enters Gemini on the 26th and the new moon follows on the 27th, activating your sector of friendship, technology, and vision.
 This is your invitation to cast a new net, digitally or IRL.
 Network.
 Dream up collaborative projects.
 Reach out to someone you’ve been wanting to reconnect with.
-The vibe is: if you can visualize it, you can make it real.
+The vibe is: if you can visualise it, you can make it real.
 This new moon helps you plant seeds for the future.
 Not just who you want in your life — but how you want your life to feel with them in it.

 AdvertisementADVERTISEMENT